 COUNSELOR IN TRAINING PROGRAM- two week sessions

 This program requires a four-week commitment over two years.
 A CIT receives leadership and development training, shares cabin responsibilities with counselors, and learns to apply teaching skills in program areas of their choice.
 All youth, ages 16-17, interested in learning to become camp counselors are encouraged to apply.
 (The course does not guarantee a counselor position upon completion.
 If upon completion CIT is still under 18 they may volunteer as a Jr. Counselor).
 Space is limited.
 Write, call, or e-mail for additional information.
 Separate application necessary to apply, please ask.

 ECHO PROGRAM- one and two week sessions

-This program is for youth ages 7 to 17 with a disability.
+This program is for youth ages 7 to 17 who need additional support.
 The youth are fully integrated into every aspect of the camp program from cabin living to every activity.
 The Echo program has a more than 50 year history and is an integral part of our camp program and camp community.
-Initially the program was targeted towards the inclusion of youth with physical disabilities and has since broadened to incorporate youth with a wide range of developmental disabilities.
+Initially the program was targeted towards the inclusion of youth with physical disabilities and has since broadened to incorporate youth with a wide range of developmental disabilities and needs.
 All youth benefit when they live, laugh and play together.
 A couple of things to consider: we are not a specialized therapeutic program.
 We are not able to support youth who are physical towards others or unable to stay with a group.
 Please contact us prior to registering.
 Separate application necessary to apply.